mdx-js/eslint-mdx/packages/eslint-mdx/README.md

 ## Parser Options

-1. `parser` (`string | ParserConfig | ParserFn`): Custom parser for ES syntax is supported, although `@typescript-eslint/parser` or `babel-eslint` will be detected automatically what means you actually do not need do this:
+1. `parser` (`string | ParserConfig | ParserFn`): Custom parser for ES syntax is supported, although `@typescript-eslint/parser` or `babel-eslint` will be detected automatically what means you actually do not need to do this:

    ```json
    {